 ESRC funding covers both full and part-time study and the DTP offers a variety of award structures and lengths, depending on prior training and course arrangements.
 A Masters qualification is not a prerequisite for studying with the Grand Union DTP, all pathways have options for students without a Masters who are intending to carry out doctoral research.

-In order to be considered for a Grand Union DTP ESRC studentship, you must select 'ESRC Grand Union DTP Studentships in Social Sciences' in the University of Oxford scholarships section of the University's graduate application form.
-You must complete a Grand Union DTP Application Form (which can be found on this page) and upload it, together with your graduate application form, by the relevant January deadline for your course.
+In order to be considered for a Grand Union DTP ESRC studentship, you must select 'ESRC Grand Union DTP ' in the University of Oxford Scholarships section of the University's graduate application form.
+You must complete a Grand Union DTP Application Form (which can be found on the DTP website) and upload it, together with your graduate application form, by the relevant funding deadline for your course.

-Information about ESRC studentships at Oxford can be found on the Grand Union DTP website.
-Please ensure you have read all of the guidance available on the website before completing the ESRC Grant Union DTP Studentship Application Form.
+Full details can be found on the Grand Union DTP website.
+Please ensure you have read all of the guidance available on the website before completing the Grant Union DTP Studentship Application Form.
 Questions can be directed to the Grand Union DTP Office.

 Medical Research Council (MRC)

-In addition, the University bids in MRC competitions for Industrial CASE Awards.
-Applicants can apply for these by using the correct reference code in the studentship section of the application form.
-Certain MRC-funded units and centres receive a direct allocation of MRC Studentships; usually, all eligible applicants that apply by the January deadline are automatically considered for these awards.
+In order to be considered for funding applications must be received by the December deadline (1 December 2023).
+Certain MRC-funded units and centres receive a direct allocation of MRC Studentships; usually, all eligible applicants that apply by the December deadline are automatically considered for these awards.
 In some cases, however, they are advertised separately by individual departments.

 Natural Environment Research Council (NERC)

 NERC is the UK's main agency for funding and managing research, training and knowledge exchange in the environmental sciences.
 Their work covers the full range of atmospheric, earth, biological, terrestrial and aquatic science.
-Opportunities for NERC funding at Oxford are advertised on the relevant department pages, accessible via the Departments A-Z page.
-Questions about NERC funding should also be referred to the relevant department.
+NERC funding at Oxford is awarded primarily through the Environmental Research Doctoral Training Partnership.
+Questions about NERC funding should be directed to the Environmental Research DTP .